apexlang/apexlang.io/docs/specification.md

 ### Namespace

-Declared at the top of the Apex document, the `namespace` is used to identify and refer to elements contained in the Apex document.
+Declared at the top of the Apexlang document, the `namespace` is used to identify and refer to elements contained in the Apexlang document.
 It may be used by the code generator to target filesystem locations of where to write generated files.

 ```apexlang
 namespace "customers"